h2oai/rsparkling/README.md

 #### Install h2o from S3

 To install any one of the above versions, we recommend using the H2O hosted repository on S3.
-In future versions of **rsparkling**, all Sparkling Water compatible versions of H2O will be available on CRAN and will be able to be easily installed using the [versions](https://CRAN.R-project.org/package=versions) R package using a command such as `versions::install.packages("h2o", "3.18.0.11")`.
+In future versions of **rsparkling**, all Sparkling Water compatible versions of H2O will be available on CRAN and will be able to be easily installed using the [versions](https://CRAN.R-project.org/package=versions) R package using a command such as `versions::install.packages("h2o", "3.20.0.2")`.

 At present, you can install the **h2o** R package using a repository URL comprised of the H2O version name and number.
 Example: `http://h2o-release.s3.amazonaws.com/h2o/rel-wolpert/10/R`

-The R code below will install the most recent Spark 2.3 compatible release of H2O, which is "rel-wolpert" patch 11 (aka H2O version 3.18.0.11).
+The R code below will install the most recent Spark 2.3 compatible release of H2O, which is "rel-wright" patch 2 (aka H2O version 3.20.0.2).

 ```r
 # The following two commands remove any previously installed H2O packages for R.